AMZ Tracker vs Sellics: Which is Right for Your Amazon Business?

 - Pricing plans can be confusing – the pricing model can be confusing for new sellers.
 It can either be positive or negative depending on your Amazon sales and the amount you’ve budgeted for third-party tools.

-AMZ Tracker was once essential software for Amazon sellers when it launched, but it’s slowly losing ground to competitors like Sellics which offer tools that are more or less the same and are much more intuitive to use.
+AMZ Tracker was once essential software for Amazon sellers when it launched, but it’s slowly losing ground to competitors like Sellics and Helium 10 which offer tools that are more or less the same and are much more intuitive to use.

 As a German company, Sellics runs with the efficiency Germans are famously known for.
 In comparison, AMZ Tracker appears clunky and outdated, like a cheap Chinese copy that’s not up to standard.